arduino-libraries/Arduino_UnifiedStorage/docs/api.md

 ### `public std::vector< ` [`UFile`](#class_u_file)` > ` [`getFiles`](#class_folder_1a3c2e01e19b48e3aa709cbdbb0acbdd78)`()` <a id="class_folder_1a3c2e01e19b48e3aa709cbdbb0acbdd78" class="anchor"></a>

-Returns File objects for all files in the current dirctory.
+Returns File objects for all files in the current directory.

 #### Returns
 A std::vector of File objects representing the files in the directory.

 ### `public std::vector< ` [`Folder`](#class_folder)` > ` [`getFolders`](#class_folder_1a69d3df42dacbd1d64d0f527e090f1fbb)`()` <a id="class_folder_1a69d3df42dacbd1d64d0f527e090f1fbb" class="anchor"></a>

-Returns [Folder](#class_folder) objects for all files in the current dirctory.
+Returns [Folder](#class_folder) objects for all files in the current directory.

 #### Returns
 A std::vector of [Folder](#class_folder) objects representing the files in the directory.